 Hiking, flower and wildlife observing are compatible with the educational goal of the reserve.
 Please use common sense to prevent habitat damage.
 See Use Guidelines.
-The reserve also offers a number of docent-led activities of this nature and a self-guided nature trail.
+The reserve has a self-guided nature trail.

 Hunting by humans has been part of the reserve ecosystem for at least 3,000 years.
 Currently the reserve conducts limited, lottery-based, hunt programs for deer and turkey in specific zones only.
 Success rates, tissue samples and hunter observations provide useful research data.
 For additional hunting information and application forms, please visit our hunt page.

 Invasion and dominance of ecosystems by non-native species is a major cause of loss of global biodiversity.
 The reserve already has major weed problems.
 Help prevent further problems by following common sense rules: Clean burs and mud from shoes and clothing before entering the reserve.
 Wash mud from wheels and wheel-wells before driving a vehicle into the reserve.
 Carry out seeds from any fruits you bring for lunch or snacks.

 Removal of any natural or historic object (other than legally obtained game) from its original location within the reserve should be done only as part of an approved research program.
 See Research Protocol.